 Managing forest fires

-Each summer we hear terrible news about forest fires from world fire prone areas, a trend that has continued this year with the especially tragic news from Greece.
+Each year we hear terrible news about forest fires from world fire prone areas, a trend that has continued this year with the especially tragic news from Greece and California, USA.
 Unfortunately, more are expected to come.

 Science-based information for profound media reporting is needed to prevent misinformation of the public.
 Currently, EFI experts and members of the EFI network provide global news channels with their knowledge on wildfires, firefighting, effects of climate change, land management and forest resilience.